xuankimtran/docs-1/pages/katalon-studio/docs/web-selection-methods.md

 ### Configure XPath

 You can prioritize XPath locators by dragging and dropping the XPath locators list.
 To locate the elements, Katalon Studio uses the first XPath as default.
-If the default XPath fails, the rest XPaths of the list are leveraged to locate the element.
+If the default XPath fails, the remaining XPaths of the list are leveraged to locate the element.

 To return to the default order, click **Reset Default**.

-Below is a list of  XPath captured strategies:
+Below is a list of  XPath capture strategies:

 <table>
 	<thead>
 		<tr>
 			<th>
-				<p>XPath captured strategy</p>
+				<p>XPath capture strategy</p>
 			</th>
 			<th>
 				<p>Description</p>